Marcellous Curtis

 Do we want to stop living disconnected from ourselves, from God, and from the meaning of our own journey?

 Most people have asked this question in one way or another, because it is part of the human search for alignment.
-It is part of the process of distinguishing between what we have been taught to chase and what our heart is actually longing for beneath all the noise.
+It is part of learning the difference between what we were taught to chase and what our hearts are actually longing for beneath all the noise.

-Marcellous Curtis’s writing treats this question seriously because desire reveals something.
+This writing treats that question seriously because desire is not random.

 It reveals what we believe will complete us.